 I do take a jet boat ride however.
 It is billed as a tame one, but I get the co-pilot’s seat and I end up with arms like Twizzle and a mass of bruises, after the pilot has finished demonstrating his ability to execute 360 degree turns, in four inches of water.
 The only other excitement has involved trying to avoid the advances of bus drivers who stand too close and ask me out for drinks.
 One - Dodgy Colin - sidles up close muttering, 'Are you ticklish?'
 He's the one driving the bus on the leg on my return journey from Queenstown on to to the Fox and Franz Joseph Glaciers and my boat ride.
 They're disappointingly dirty.

 Another bus.
 Sadly, it's Colin again.
 More stunning mountain scenery, Here, the beach is wild and covered in driftwood and I'm playing The Piano, as I look down from the clifftops.
 The music also has the advantage of drowning out Colin's voice.

-Hokitika, a small port, was a gold rush town, developed in 1860 in 1860, after the discovery of gold on the West Coast.
+Hokitika, a small port, was a gold rush town, developed in 1860 in 1860, after the discovery of gold on the West Coast of the South Island.
 Many ships were wrecked on the notorious ‘Hokitika Bar’ – a sandbar that shifts with every tide.
 Today, Hokitika is known as the Cool Little Town.
 There's a historic walk, with a mock shanty town and pretend gold panning.
-Also art galleries and jewellery shops, of course.
+(And it's been written about in The Booker winning The Luminaries.)
+Also, art galleries and jewellery shops, of course.
 The local green stone, heavily promoted, naturally, is called pounamu.